 | ☎️ Customer support | 24/7 live chat, email, help center |

-We noticed that the biennial plan is either with two or four free months, and that its price is never above $2.19 per month, so fluctuations are minor.
+This plan costs only $57 for the first 2 years.
+Also, note that the 2-year offer varies.
+To stay updated on the latest promotions, read our page with the best coupons for CyberGhost.
+The 2-year plan is with 2 or 4 free months, and its price is never above $2.19, so fluctuations are very minor.
 A better budget VPN is Private Internet Access, and it costs the same.
-However, PIA doesn’t have a 45-day refund policy from CyberGhost, one of its better features.

-It includes antivirus and Security Updater to keep apps up-to-date.
-Dedicated IP addresses are available, each at $2.5 monthly, making them some of the least expensive.
-More about this VPN’s dedicated IPs later in our CyberGhost VPN review.
+Dedicated IP addresses are available at $2.5 monthly, making them some of the least expensive.
+More about this later in our CyberGhost VPN review.

 🔄 Money-Back Guarantee and Free Trial

 Apart from a generous 45-day refund policy, CyberGhost has multiple free trial variants.
 You can test it for 24 hours without a credit card on macOS and Windows.
 Go to the site, sign in, download the app for free, and use it for a day.
-It’s enough to see if it’s good or if you’d rather use NordVPN or ExpressVPN, let’s say.
+It’s enough to see if it’s good or if you’d rather use NordVPN or ExpressVPN, or any other VPN alternative.

 What about iOS and Android?
-If you’re an Android user, CyberGhost grants you a three-day free trial, while iOS users get seven days.
+If you’re an Android user, CyberGhost grants you a 3-day free trial, while iOS users get 7 days.
 It doesn’t require a credit card like the other VPNs.
-You can test it without commitment, see how you like it, and decide your next step.
+You can test it without commitment, see how you like it, and decide.
 Our CyberGhost review also helps with that.

 💳 Payment Methods